fabina-thasni/amazon-product-dataset-analysis/README.md

 This dataset contains detailed information about 64 Amazon products, captured in 22 columns.
 Each entry represents a unique product, including data on pricing, ratings, availability, and various product features.

+The dataset contains several columns with varying numbers of null values.

+* product_original_price: This column has 37 null values, suggesting that for 37 products, the original price was not available or not applicable.
+* product_star_rating: There are 10 null values, implying that 10 products do not have a star rating, possibly due to a lack of reviews.
+* sales_volume: This column has 3 null values, suggesting that sales volume data is missing for 3 products.
+* delivery: There is 1 null value, indicating that delivery information is missing for 1 product.
+* product_availability: This column has 46 null values, indicating that the availability status is missing for 46 products.
+* unit_price: There are 59 null values, meaning the unit price is missing for 59 products.
+* unit_count: This column also has 59 null values, suggesting that the unit count is missing for the same 59 products.

 Dataset Characteristics:

 * The dataset includes both numeric and categorical data types.